 Sometimes a data protection impact assessment is required to identify, assess and manage the risks associated with the processing of personal data.
 An impact assessment is compulsory, for example, when new technology is introduced, sensitive or otherwise very personal data are processed or personal data are processed extensively.
 The impact assessment must be carried out before the research is commenced.

 Once you have tentatively agreed on your research with the day-care centre, school or educational institution where you wish to conduct it, apply for a research permit using the form, PDF.
-Submit the application along with its annexes electronically email@example.com , or in paper form to the City of Helsinki Registry Office.
+Submit the application along with its annexes electronically firstname.lastname@example.org(Link opens default mail program), or in paper form to the City of Helsinki Registry Office.

 City of Helsinki, Registry Office, Education Division